 A small CCJ had been incurred by taking on a mobile account for their son, which would usually present a hurdle if we were to secure the very best available schemes.

-A number of calls were made to several different brokers to seek out the best available deals by our potential clients, Steve Walker was the adviser they spoke to here.
-What set us apart from others spoken to, was the value of a specialist broker with intimate knowledge of the market.
-Steve was keen to understand the background portfolio, the primary objective was initially to establish the overall health of the background portfolio as this is paramount to the success of any case of this nature, as lenders will review not only the subject property, but will also assess the portfolio holistically during the underwriting process, delving in to assess the liquidity and performance of the background portfolio under PRA regulations.
+A number of calls were made to several different brokers to seek out the best available solution by our potential clients, Steve Walker was the adviser they spoke to here.
+Steve was keen to understand the background portfolio, the primary objective was initially to establish the overall health of the background portfolio as this is paramount to the success of any case of this nature, as lenders will review not only the subject property, but will also assess the portfolio holistically during the underwriting process, delving in to assess the liquidity and performance of the background portfolio under PRA (Prudential Regulation Authority) regulations.

 Equally as important, Steve needed to understand the clients’ circumstances and ascertain the best way of structuring the finance for the clients’ benefit.

-A number of other key points were discussed originally, to ensure advice was on point.
+A number of other key points were discussed originally, to ensure his solution was on point.

-Understanding the full implications and now being fully appreciating of the impending harsh tax environment for landlords with personal mortgage borrowings, our clients were now exploring the possibility of incorporating their portfolio to a Ltd company by utilising case law through Section 162 relief.
-Assuming the circumstances met HMRC’s laid out guidelines, this would enable clients to move from a personal structure to a corporate ‘limited company’ ownership whilst also mitigating CGT and stamp duty as dictated by the ‘Ramsay ruling’.
+Understanding the full implications and now being fully appreciating of the impending harsh tax environment for landlords with personal mortgage borrowings, our clients were now exploring the possibility of incorporating their portfolio to a limited company by utilising case law through Section 162 relief.
+Assuming the circumstances met HMRC’s laid out guidelines, this would enable clients to move from a personal structure to a corporate ‘limited company’ ownership whilst also mitigating CGT (Capital Gains Tax)and Stamp Duty as dictated by the ‘Ramsay ruling’.
 As well as assisting with current tax liabilities, it would also help with inheritance tax for the future longevity of the portfolio and protecting family legacy.

-⭐️⭐️⭐️⭐️⭐️ Matt Hardman, Director at The Buy to Let Broker, said “Without doubt, it has been a personal highlight of Steve’s brokering career to date to watch the result of his efforts and advice have such a tangible impact, not only to his clients but also their family, which ultimately became the reason to incorporate their portfolio at the outset due in whole to Steve’s outstanding advice and holistic approach.
+⭑⭑⭑⭑⭑Matt Hardman, Director at The Buy to Let Broker, said “Without doubt, it has been a personal highlight of Steve’s brokering career to date to watch the result of his efforts and service have such a tangible impact, not only to his clients but also their family, which ultimately became the reason to incorporate their portfolio at the outset due in whole to Steve’s outstanding service and holistic approach.
 It’s always been our ethos here to ensure any client heads into a transaction with their eyes wide open – and this is the perfect example of that.”

 After fully exploring all avenues and having several meetings with the accountancy practice, our two clients decided to proceed with the switch to a limited company.
 Of course, this would require re-financing the entire portfolio to limited company lenders, a significant investment from our clients, but for the future of the portfolio, the savings it would generate and the legacy it would create, it was warranted.
 This would enable our clients to also raise further capital to inject into their property company and further expand the portfolio as well as assisting their sons onto the ladder.